▶️ LISTEN TO THIS ARTICLE

 Why Regulation Changes Everything for AI Agents

 The core problem is layering.
-Every regulated AI deployment must satisfy at least three distinct compliance regimes simultaneously:
+Many regulated AI deployments need to account for several compliance regimes simultaneously:

-1. Sector-specific regulations (HIPAA, SOX, FedRAMP) that predate AI entirely
+1. Sector-specific regulations (for example, HIPAA, banking model-risk guidance, or federal procurement rules) that predate AI entirely

-2. Emerging AI-specific rules (EU AI Act, state AI laws, NIST AI RMF) designed for machine learning systems
+2. Emerging AI-specific rules (for example, the EU AI Act, state AI laws, or the NIST AI RMF) designed for machine learning systems

 3. Cross-cutting requirements (data protection, cybersecurity, anti-discrimination) that apply regardless of technology

 These don't neatly align.
 HIPAA's minimum necessary standard says you should limit data access.
-But your RAG system needs broad context to generate useful outputs.
-The EU AI Act requires transparency documentation for high-risk systems.
-But your model vendor won't share architecture details because of trade secrets.
-SR 11-7 demands independent model validation.
+But your RAG system may need broad context to generate useful outputs.
+The EU AI Act can require documentation and transparency measures for certain high-risk systems.
+But your model vendor may not share architecture details because of trade secrets.
+SR 11-7-style governance expects independent model validation.
 But validating a foundation model isn't the same as validating a logistic regression.

-The organizations that get this right treat compliance as an architecture constraint, not a post-deployment checkbox.
-The ones that get it wrong spend $200,000-$500,000 on pilots that never clear compliance review.
+One useful pattern is to treat compliance as an architecture constraint, not a post-deployment checkbox.
+The ones that get it wrong can spend heavily on pilots that never clear compliance review.

 Healthcare: HIPAA, FDA, and Clinical Validation